noi-techpark/opendatahub-databrowser-imagechecker/README.md

 A Dataset Browser that enables users to search and filter accommodations through a dynamic sidebar, URL query parameters, and API integration, with a focus on helping users determine whether an accommodation has a complete Image Gallery.

 ## Features
-SEARCH-FILTER-SORT, API AND QUERY HANDLING, CSV EXPORT, AUTHENTICATION
+SEARCH-FILTER-SORT, API AND QUERY HANDLING, CSV EXPORT, AUTHENTICATION, IMAGE CLASSIFICATION
 - Search accommodations by text input (`params: searchfilter`)
 - Filter and sort accommodations by multiple criteria (`params: rawfilter, typefilter, rawsort`)
 - Navigation of different pages and page sizes (`params: pagenumber, pagesize`)